da4all/da4all.github.io/_cards/card-testing.md

 layout: page
 inline: false
 group: Assignment
-domains: [Understanding Data , Persuading With Data]
+domains: [Understanding Data , Persuading with Data]

 title: Testing Page
 description: Here is the citation for this card